ksmin23/my-aws-cdk-examples/kinesis-data-firehose/msk-firehose-s3-stack/README.md

 them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

+We can provision each CDK stack one at a time like this:

 #### Step 1: List all CDK Stacks